 Rape Aggression Defense

 MUSC Public Safety is proud to be part of the living national network of RAD instructors.
-RAD instruction is led by Officer Leslie Moore and Officer Bridget Hinkebein.
-Contact Officer Leslie Moore at 843-792-2261 or email@example.com for more information or to register now!
+RAD instruction is led by Officers Tim Brooder, Pamela Collins, Bridget Hinkebein, and Sean Fox.
+Contact RAD Defense at email@example.com or our training coordinator, Lt.
+Layne Thompson, at 792-1070 for more information or to register now!

 The Rape Aggression Defense Basic Personal Defense System is a 9-12 hour national program of realistic self-defense tactics and techniques taught for women only.
 All courses are taught by nationally certified R.A.D.
 Instructors.

 The goal of R.A.D. is to provide realistic self-defense options to women, regardless of their level of physical conditioning.
 Students at all levels of ability, age, experience, and strength will be provided with techniques and information that can be effectively used from the first day of class.
 R.A.D. is not a martial arts program, nor does it require students to be athletes in training to succeed.

 The R.A.D. system will provide students with the knowledge to make an educated decision about personal defense.
 We provide information on physical and non-physical options, as well as insight into the attacker mindset.